 We should not further degrade our air quality with polluting warehouse development, when dust from the drying Great Salt Lake is increasingly threatening to human health.
 Take a look at what’s happening now in front of people's houses in these recent photos:

 This area, containing 60 homes, is adjacent to some of the highest functioning wetlands on Great Salt Lake.
 The last thing we should be doing at a time when the Great Salt Lake is facing ecological collapse is destroying wildlife habitat which may be the last refuge for hundreds of bird species.
+The drying lake is also making our air quality worse.
+More warehouses and more pollution make that situation worse.

 What YOU can do to help stop another warehouse district in Salt Lake City: